KirovAI/AwesomeWmConfig/README.md

 * AudioPlayer (better pulseAudio) and audiodriver

-* Some icons for the program (the should installed by default)
+* Some icons for the program (they should installed by default)

 Features: